aysh34/aysh34/README.md

 </table>-->

 ## Recent Projects
-> This is a collection of my personal projects made during free time.
+> This is a collection of my projects made during free time.
 Click to explore live demos, notebooks, or repositories.

 <div>